Oil Based or Latex Paint – Which to Use for Your Home

 As opposed to oil-based paints, water-based paints (sometimes referred to as “latex paints” or “acrylic paints”) do not use solvents; the carrier for the pigment is primarily water.
 Latex paints have come a long way from when they were considered an inferior replacement for oil-based paints, and they’re now on the verge of dominating the market.
 The advantages of latex paints are many.
 The drying time is significantly shorter than oil-based paint, which requires up to 48 hours to dry, leaving the room unusable during this time.
 Latex paints also have a minimal odor and release significantly fewer VOCs during the drying process.

-Because fewer or no VOCs are released, latex paint is significantly less harmful to building occupants.
+Because fewer or no VOCs are released, latex paint (acrylic paints) is significantly less harmful to building occupants.
 In addition, it requires less care to apply than oil-based paint and solvent, which are both highly flammable.
-Latex paint can also be thinned with water, unlike oil-based paint, which requires a special paint thinner.
+Latex paint (acrylic paints) can also be thinned with water, unlike oil-based paint, which requires a special paint thinner.